DeepMIALab/UC-NfNet/README.md

 ### Acknowledgments
 Our code is developed based on [pytorch-image-models](https://github.com/rwightman/pytorch-image-models/tree/54a6cca27a9a3e092a07457f5d56709da56e3cf5).
-We also thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID computation, and [FastGAN-pytorch](https://github.com/odegeasslbc/FastGAN-pytorch) for the PyTorch implementation of FastGAN used in our single-image translation setting.
+We also thank  [FastGAN-pytorch](https://github.com/odegeasslbc/FastGAN-pytorch) for the PyTorch implementation of FastGAN used in our single-image translation setting.